-And if you are going to use the good silver handed down or received as a wedding gift, you should see if it needs a little polish.
-You don't get to use it that often so why not make it shine?
+And if you will use the good silver handed down or received as a wedding gift, you should see if it needs a little polish.
+You don't get to use it that often, so why not make it shine?

 Recruit the Kids

 Thanksgiving prep is a great way to get the kids involved with sharing some of the responsibilities in the kitchen.
 There are plenty of tasks that your children can help with, no matter what their age.
 Check your recipes and note what can be handed over to each of your children.
-It can be a big help to you, and most kids love to mess around in the kitchen with their mom and dad.
+It can significantly help you; most kids love messing around with their mom and dad in the kitchen.